- Describe proper handwashing techniques and the importance of thorough handwashing in preventing the spread of disease.

 Respond to teachable moments as occasions arise in your program and use these as opportunities to remind children when and how to wash their hands properly.
 For example, if you notice a child sneezing into his or her hands and then touching toys or other classroom surfaces, praise the child for 'covering' their sneeze and remind him or her that they should wash their hands after sneezing.
 At the same time, make sure you follow procedures to properly clean and sanitize toys and surfaces the child may have touched after sneezing.

 It is important to make everyone in your program aware of ways to prevent the spread of germs and disease.
-The posters below from the Minnesota Department of Health and the Centers for Disease Control and Prevention can be excellent models for your own program.
+The posters below from the Minnesota Department of Health, U.S. Department of Agriculture and the Centers for Disease Control and Prevention can be excellent models for your own program.
 Hang these posters or similar ones you create yourself near the sinks and other places in your program to remind adults and children of proper hygiene practices and standard health precautions that prevent the spread of germs.
+Additional posters, including specific instructions for washing hands after touching animals (including reptiles, rodents, etc.) are also available at the following links:

 |Bloodborne||Carried or transmitted by the blood|